Subscribe to news

 We have received donations from patients, friends and supporters, all of which go towards funding our sliding scale.

-- Bowhaven – we currently work with the mental health charity, providing acupuncture, massage and nutritional advice for their clients.
+• BowHaven – we provided acupuncture, massage and nutritional advice for this mental health charity’s clients.

 The clinic has operated from various premises in Tower Hamlets for over 40 years: first moving from Poplar to Stepney Green, then to Limehouse and finally to our current location of Bethnal Green in 2004.